-If you use Daedalus or Yoroi wallets for Cardano staking, your funds will remain in your wallet.
+Using Daedalus or Yoroi wallets for Cardano staking, your funds will remain in your wallet.
 You do not make any fund transfers to the staking pool.
-Staking ADA is a way to get interested in owning cryptocurrencies, but some things to consider.
+Staking ADA is a way to get interested in owning cryptocurrencies, but there are some things to consider.

 Saturated Stake Pools

-The whole point of staking Cardano and having multiple staking pools worldwide is keeping the network decentralized.
-Only one Stake Pool that everyone wants to send their staking to would compromise that very principle.
+The whole point of staking Cardano and having multiple staking pools worldwide is decentralizing the network.
+Only one Stake Pool to which everyone wants to send their staking would compromise that principle.
 That is why there is a delegation criterion, after which a Pool cannot receive higher rewards for more delegations.
-If a Stake Pool gets saturated, The network will severely reduce its rewards.
+The network will severely reduce its rewards if a Stake Pool gets saturated.

-Delegating to a near-saturation Stake Pool sounds optimal, but there is a possibility of saturation, which will decrease rewards.
+Delegating to a near-saturation Stake Pool sounds optimal, but saturation is possible, which will decrease rewards.
 Stake Pool saturation is one of the relevant criteria when choosing a staking pool.
 It would be ideal for staking Cardano in a pool with 70% saturation.

 Staking pool rates